 If you have other disabilities that affect activity and mobility, such as amputation, arthritis, fibromyalgia, foot injury, paralysis, heart disease, kidney disease, multiple sclerosis, etc., you can still benefit from appropriate exercise.
 Again, consult your doctor before beginning, and consider meeting with a physical therapist to plan physical activities that will work for you.

-Exercise can help control diabetes by helping to keep blood sugar levels normal.
+Regular exercise can help control diabetes by helping to keep blood sugar levels normal.
 When you’re active, your cells become more sensitive to insulin so it works more effectively.
 It also helps your body use insulin to move sugar out of the blood and into the cells, all of which help to lower blood sugar levels.

 - Control your weight